 for Highways 2014

-Now in its 16th year, Surveyor’s annual Highway Maintenance conference remains the industry’s trusted source to arm highway practitioners, and features contemporary insights and practical advice vital to maintaining our essential transport infrastructure.
-This year's Highway Maintenance event will also see for the first time break-out conference sessions focusing on flooding and the development of SUDS on the road network .
+Now in its 16th year, the Annual Surveyor Highway Maintenance Conference remains the industry’s trusted source to arm highway practitioners, and features contemporary insights and practical advice vital to maintaining our essential transport infrastructure more efficiently.

 Highway Maintenance 2013 brought together some of the most interesting and informative best practice case studies from around the UK, with Mahmood Siddiqi, the first bi-borough highways director in London focusing on the challenges and issues of managing a highways maintenance programme spanning two boroughs.